Welcome Rubik's Cubers

 2) Students must qualify for the contest by successfully solving a 3 by 3 cube in under two-minutes.
 Mr. Colby will time each contestant's qualifying round.
-Students may attempt to qualify as many times as necessary prior to the contest date (Thursday, March 31).
-The finals will occur on March 31, qualifying rounds may be done on any date up to March 24.
+Students may attempt to qualify as many times as necessary prior to the contest date (to be announced).
+The finals will occur in late March or early April, qualifying rounds may be done on any date up to the last club meeting in March.

-3) Students who have qualified on or before March 24 will compete head to head to solve a 3 by 3 cube the fastest on the contest date (Thursday, March 31).
+3) Students who have qualified will compete head to head to solve a 3 by 3 cube the fastest on the contest date (to be announced).